Koyel1234/Data_Mining_Assignment/README.md

       (replace the word 'file' in the last command by corresponding .py file name)<br>
    Now you will get the corresponding csv files (which are asked in the questions to get and prsent in 'Result CSVs' folder) in your folder.<br>

 There is a requirements.txt file attched.
-If needed, you can ue that.
+If needed, you can use that.